Chris-Perkins/SwiftTwitch/README.md

 Once this command is run, all of your API calls are now automatically authenticated!
 Now go make some API calls. :)

+### I want to embed a Twitch Stream/Clip/Video in my app!

+I made a separate library for that!
+Please see [TwitchPlayer](https://github.com/Chris-Perkins/TwitchPlayer)!

 ### I still have questions!

 For Twitch Swift support, feel free to open up an issue or email me at `chris@chrisperkins.me`.
 For API-based support, please visit [The Twitch Developer Forums](https://discuss.dev.twitch.tv/)